-- Urgently carry out the review required by the Regulation in 2024 (or as soon as possible afterwards no later than 2025): the legislators should seize the earliest opportunity to fix the apparent flaws in the current SPC Manufacturing Waiver legislation, i.e. immediately after the first review period in 2024.
-Waiting further would mean losing further business investments in Europe. - One legislation design instead of a patchwork: this timing provides the unique opportunity to craft a "one-design", coherent EU legislation on pharmaceuticals.
+- One legislation design instead of a patchwork: this timing provides the unique opportunity to craft a "one-design", coherent EU legislation on pharmaceuticals.
 It coincides with the EU Pharma legislation reform, which contains many other policies with the same objective, i.e. day 1 competition (e.g., the clarification of the EU Bolar exemption in the revised directive on human use medicines).
-It also coincides with the recasting of the relevant EU SPC law with proposals for Regulations on supplementary protection certificates as part of the IP Action Plan. - Regulations: the relevant Articles on the SPC Waiver in the relevant Regulations should be amended as soon as possible after the 2024 review required by the Regulation, to facilitate application of the SPC Waiver in practice, and to reduce the likelihood of unnecessary abusive litigation in the Member States. - Guideline/Notice: as an additional and rapid short-term measure: the European Commission should issue guidelines or a Notice to remove the existing uncertainties and limit the misuses of the unnecessary safeguards by SPC holders.
+It also coincides with the recasting of the relevant EU SPC law with proposals for regulations on supplementary protection certificates as part of the IP Action Plan. - Regulations: the relevant Articles on the SPC Waiver in the relevant Regulations should be amended as soon as possible after the review required by the Regulation, to facilitate application of the SPC Waiver in practice, and to reduce the likelihood of unnecessary abusive litigation in the Member States. - Guideline/Notice: as an additional and rapid short-term measure, the European Commission should issue guidelines or a Notice to remove the existing uncertainties and limit the misuses of the unnecessary safeguards by SPC holders.